-Of course, unstructured family time is often when the strongest childhood memories are forged.
+Of course, unstructured family time is often when we forge the strongest childhood memories.
 The conversations that just happen on a lazy Saturday, or the memories made while cooking dinner together, are immeasurable.
 These spontaneous bonding times are hard to plan, but I’ve found that planning regular family activities seems to make the spontaneous ones occur more often too.

 Creating the Time